Black-Beard-Sdk/TransformJsonToJson/README.md

     "key:{argument}"
 ```

+the key is

+ - **jpath** -> "jpath:{valid json path expression}".
 The json path fetch the value at specified adress from the source document.

 # JSONPath Syntax